ZenMoore/NoahBone/README.md

 - hotspot : recent popular work such as MLP/transformer/FPN/etc.

 ## Checklist
-- [x] Compressive Sensing
+- [x] Compressive Sensing : IRLS, OMP, IHT
-- [x] Logistic Regression
+- [x] Logistic Regression & Softmax Regression
-- [ ] Softmax Regression (will be merged with logistic regression)
 - [ ] Support Vector Machine
 - [ ] waiting for more...

 ## Note
 For simple algos like CS(compressive sensing)/LR(logistic regression)/etc.:\
-The configuration is simply set in the code file as global attributes\
+The configuration is simply set in the code file as global attributes.\
 For complex algos like RNN/CNN/etc.:\
 The configuration is set in the .conf file or .yaml file.